fossabot/trader.python/README.txt

 bin/
--encrypt_api_key - REQUIRED to use this suite, generates an encrypted API key file in keys/ with the site name (see above) -bitfloor_client.py - Advanced Trading on bitfloor -mtgox_client.py - Advanced Trading on mtgox -mtgox_simple.py - CLI prompt for simple trading on mt.gox (simple, Buy/Sell, Amount, Price on mtgox) -bitfloor_cancel_all - 3 lines of code to cancel every order on bitfloor (very simple, passes the cancel order function to the framework lib/bitfloor.py)
+-encrypt_api_key - REQUIRED to use this suite, generates an encrypted API key file in keys/ with the site name (see above) -bitfloor_client.py - Advanced Trading on bitfloor!
+-mtgox_client.py - Advanced Trading on mtgox!

+-mtgox_simple.py - CLI prompt for simple trading on mt.gox (simple, Buy/Sell, Amount, Price on mtgox) -bitfloor_cancel_all - 3 lines of code to cancel every order on bitfloor (very simple, passes the cancel order function to the framework lib/bitfloor.py)
 -bitfloor_check_orders - print out current orders on bitfloor (simple, just prints out open orders) -bitfloor_mirror_mtgox - mirror the mt.gox order book over to bitfloor (NOT WORKING FULLY) -bitfloor_rand_latency - Test the ordering and cancellation latency on bitfloor (fairly non-useful since bitfloor latency is usually very low (~3 seconds))
--bitfloor_single - CLI prompt for simple trade execution on bitfloor (simple, Buy/Sell, Amount, Price on bitfloor) -yolo.py  -  Uses bitfloor, some new functions, but will be merged into bitfloor_client when i'm done (incomplete)
+-bitfloor_single - CLI prompt for simple trade execution on bitfloor (simple, Buy/Sell, Amount, Price on bitfloor)

 -btce_show_info - uses the framework of lib/btce.py to make several queries , like price ticker, open orders, order book, transaction history, etc

--bcbookie (taken from ga-bitbot) on github - NOT USED ATM -goxcli (taken from Trasp/GoxCLI) on github - NOT USED ATM -goxcli.xml datafile for goxcli - NOT USED ATM -nonce_state_btce - required for the btce framework to generate a nonce(Saving this to a file is useful, since if the nonce messes up you have to recreate the API key)
+-bcbookie (taken from ga-bitbot) on github - NOT USED directly.
+-goxcli (taken from Trasp/GoxCLI) on github - NOT USED directly. -goxcli.xml datafile for goxcli - NOT USED

 lib/
-unlock_api_key.py - Decrypts the encrypted API keys that we make from keys/ mtgoxhmac.py - Actual Mt.Gox Framework that should be used to make API calls bitfloor.py - Bitfloor Framework with all API calls args.py - was needed for bitfloor plaintext keyfile which has been 90% phased out in favor of encrypted API keys btce.py - BTC-E Framework with all api calls (some HTTP error checking) book.py -  # will parse any json book in standard form
+-unlock_api_key.py - Decrypts the encrypted API keys that we make from keys/ -mtgoxhmac.py - Actual Mt.Gox Framework that should be used to make API calls -bitfloor.py - Bitfloor Framework with all API calls -args.py - was needed for bitfloor plaintext keyfile which has been 90% phased out in favor of encrypted API keys -btce.py - BTC-E Framework with all api calls (some HTTP error checking) -book.py -  # will parse any json book in standard form

+-fencebot.py - pretty sure this is OBSOLETE (bitfloor_rand_latency does this) common.py - Common trading functionality was merged in here for bitfloor_client.py and mtgox_client.py
+-depthparser.py - imported a portion of goxcli into this file for use in mtgox.
-fencebot.py - pretty sure this is OBSOLETE (bitfloor_rand_latency does this) common.py - Common trading functionality was merged in here for bitfloor/mtgox_client.py json_ascii.py - # json decode strings as ascii instead of unicode liquidbot.py  		>	Both of these are taken from https://github.com/chrisacheson/liquidbot liquidbot_mtgox.py	>	Self-sufficient but not utilized in this suite (YET) he has a few good ideas mtgox2.py - an alternate Mt.gox framework
+-json_ascii.py - # json decode strings as ascii instead of unicode -liquidbot.py  		>	Both of these are taken from https://github.com/chrisacheson/liquidbot -liquidbot_mtgox.py	>	Self-sufficient but not utilized in this suite (YET) he has a few good ideas -mtgox2.py - an alternate Mt.gox framework

+data/
+config.json  - stores the hostname and port of the bitfloor API interface. thats it. nonce_state_btce - required for the btce framework to generate a nonce(Saving this to a file is useful, since if the nonce messes up you have to recreate the API key)

 keys/
 {exchange}_key.txt and {exchange}_salt.txt   = this is what is written by encrypt_api_key and what is used to unlock your API keys to access the trading console

++) Programming Functions:
+#turn a whole list or tuple into a float
+#turn a whole list or tuple into a decimal
+#get the mean of an entire list or tuple
+#pretty print and pretty write a dict

 PYTHON ON WINDOWS INFORMATION
 -------------------------------